1.TELUS Corporation

 Frequently Asked Questions

-The current dividend yield for Toronto-Dominion Bank is approximately 3.57%.
-This yield is a key factor for investors looking for reliable income through dividends.
+The dividend yield of Bank of Nova Scotia (BNS) is approximately 3.63%.
+This yield indicates a solid return for investors seeking income through dividends.